adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[007][Optimization].md

 ### Example - SOA Multiply-Add

-We'll use an example that is similar to the SIMD fused multiply-add example.
-In this case it is not fused because the multiply and add operations are actually separate.
+Our example is similar to the SIMD fused multiply-add example.
+The struct contains the values for the calculation as well as the result.

 ```cpp
 class MultiplyAdd